Buckie: Etymology

 The origin of the name of the town is not entirely clear.
-Although the folk etymology is that Buckie is named after a seashell (genus buccinum) the reality is that the shared marine background is a coincidence.
+Although the folk etymology is that Buckie is named after a seashell (genus buccinum) the shared marine background is most likely a coincidence.
 The name Buckie would not have originally identified a place immediately adjacent to the sea, so alternative etymological sources are more likely.
 Unfortunately, in one of the earlier books on Scottish place names, Buckie on the Moray Firth does not receive a mention.
 However, a Buckie in the Balquhidder district of Perthshire is described as being derived from the Gaelic word boc or Welsh bowk, both meaning a buck or male deer.
-This suggests the meaning of Buckie as place where male deer gather, most likely referring to the valley of what is known today as the Buckie Burn.
+This suggests the meaning of Buckie as place where male deer gather, possibly referring to the valley of what is known today as the Buckie Burn.

 History

 A 1936 article by a Dr Cramond discusses the earliest mention of Buckie dating from 1362, when the lands of Rove Bucky in le Awne were leased by John Hay to John Young, vicar of Fordyce.
 The Hays, from whom the Rannes family were descended, had acquired through Royal favour a footing in the district at a still earlier age when the greater part from the Deveron to the Spey was embraced in the Forest of Awne or Ainie (now Enzie) and the Boyne.
 Rove Bucky is far from understandable and could be a scribe's error and should perhaps read Over Bucky as occurs in older title deeds, in distinction to Nether Buckie.
-It has been spelt in different ways, Robert Burns called it Bucky in his poem Lady Onlie - Lady Lucky.
-This was the form at the end of the 18th century.
+It has been spelt in different ways, Robert Burns calling it Bucky in his song Lady Onlie - Honest Lucky as was common at the end of the 18th century.